 Find answers to this and other myths and other information from the U.S. Department of Health and Human Services’ It’s Only Natural campaign that provides African-American moms the knowledge, help and support they need to breastfeed.

 New!
-Breastfeeding Curriculum
+Order the Breastfeeding Curriculum online!

 Find dozens of resources (many of which are available in Spanish) to assist you with your breastfeeding promotion and support efforts, including a wide range of handouts, trainings, information, and much more.
 Among these are:

 - Age-Specific Desired Behaviors from AAP's Healthy Active Living (HALF) initiative that provide evidence, conversation starters, and more to inform your counseling.

 - Interactive HALF tools for parents, such as the Are You Raising a Healthy, Active Child? quiz widget with realistic, evidence-informed action strategies to promote healthy, active living for their infant (as well as toddlers and preschoolers).
 Then find more information about breastfeeding and feeding babies on Baby Food & Feeding.